iai-callgrind/iai-callgrind/docs/src/comparison/criterion.md

 Iai-Callgrind/Criterion-rs Mixed:

-* Although it is usually not significant, due to the high precision of the Iai-Callgrind measurements changes in the benchmarks themselves like adding an additional benchmark case can have an effect on the other benchmarks.
+* Although it is usually not significant, due to the high precision of the Iai-Callgrind measurements changes in the benchmarks themselves like adding a
+  benchmark case can have an effect on the other benchmarks.
 Iai-Callgrind can only try to reduce these effects to a minimum but never completely eliminate them.
 Criterion-rs does not have this problem because it cannot detect such small changes.

 Iai-Callgrind Cons: